 Cannabis consumers have long been interested in the potency levels of tetrahydrocannabinol (THC), which is the main chemical compound in marijuana that is responsible for the “high” that comes from cannabis use.
 THC levels rest on a continuum, with higher levels leading to more intense highs.
 The level of THC has also been one of the main factors that can predict whether a particular strain may be more desirable than others, since the over saturation allows users to experience more intense highs with less consumption or effort.
-As marijuana continues to be explored for its potential benefits of use, another chemical compound has made its way to mainstream interest in strain choice, cannabidiol.
+As marijuana continues to be explored for its potential benefits of use, another chemical compound has made its way to a mainstream interest in strain choice, cannabidiol.
 Cannabidiol (CBD) is a compound that is also derived from the marijuana plant and although has been found to be non-intoxicating like its THC counterpart (it is not mind-altering), CBD still needs to be explored on its safety and effects of consumption.

 Marijuana strains that are high in CBD levels tend to give users the effects of having functional and clear headed responses without the euphoric high that is associated with high-THC strains.
 This allows users to experience some benefits to marijuana such as being able to control pain, inflammation, anxiety or other chronic conditions without feeling “out of control”.
 CBD is usually preferable to cannabis users who are intensely sensitive to the side effects of THC such as induced anxiety, paranoia and dizziness, but need the medical benefits it produces.
 CBD can be ingested just like any other strain of marijuana, ranging from smoking it out of a bong, to taking an oil capsule, to applying CBD infused lotion.